Neutrinos from Diffuse Supernova Background: Abstract

 \section{Abstract}

-{ Neutrinos are the second most ubiquitous Standard Model particles in the universe.
-On the other hand, they are also the ones least likely to interact.
-Connecting these two points suggests that when a neutrino is detected, it can divulge unique pieces of information about its source.
-Among the known neutrino sources, core-collapse supernovae in the universe are the most abundant for MeV-energies.
-On average, a single collapse happens every second in the observable universe and produces $10^{58}$ neutrinos.
-The flux of neutrinos reaching the Earth from all the core-collapse supernovae in the universe is known as diffuse supernova neutrino background.
-In this Chapter, the basic prediction for the diffuse supernova neutrino background is presented.
-This includes a discussion of an average neutrino signal from a core-collapse supernova, variability of that signal due to the remnant formed in the process, and uncertainties connected to the other astrophysical parameters determining the diffuse flux, such as cosmological supernova rate.
-In addition, the current experimental limits and detection perspectives of diffuse supernova neutrino background are reported. }
+[Abstract] Neutrinos are the second most abundant particles in the universe according to the Standard Model, yet they are the least likely to interact.
+This feature implies that detecting a neutrino can reveal valuable insights into its source.
+Among the known sources of neutrinos, core-collapse supernovae are one of the most efficient factories.
+On average, a single collapse occurs every second in the observable universe, emitting approximately $10^{58}$ neutrinos.
+The total flux of neutrinos reaching Earth from all core-collapse supernovae across the universe is the diffuse supernova neutrino background (DSNB).
+Detection of the DSNB is just around the corner.
+This guaranteed flux of astrophysical neutrinos encodes information about the whole supernova population, including an answer to a currently unsolved question about the rate at which black holes form from massive stars.
+This chapter discusses the ingredients entering the DSNB calculation as well as current experimental limits and hints.